 - The crop gets simple, natural ventilation.

-- You don’t need to worry so much about the regulation of temperature, humidity, air and the other factors that prevail in the natural environment.
+- You don’t need to worry so much about the regulation of temperature, humidity, air, and the other factors that prevail in the natural environment—you can’t change them anyway!

 - Yields can be much higher and plants much larger in comparison to indoor planting.